astrada/ocamlfuse/README.md

-This repository is cloned from the last CVS snapshot of [OCamlFuse](http://sourceforge.net/projects/ocamlfuse/), with OASIS support added.
-And with a [patch](https://github.com/astrada/ocamlfuse/pull/1) from Sorin Ionescu to fix an issue with osxfuse (Mac OS X).
+This repository is cloned from the last CVS snapshot of [OCamlFuse](http://sourceforge.net/projects/ocamlfuse/), with OASIS support added, and with patches (see #1 and #3) to make it compile on Mac OS X.

-Last updated: 2013-12-26
+Last updated: 2016-06-26

 ### Requirements